Institute of Island Studies | Research Associates

 Dr. Deborah Paci

-Dr. Deborah Paci is Adjunct Professor, Modern and Contemporary European and Italian History / Public and Digital History at Ca’ Foscari University of Venice, Italy; Adjunct Professor, Didactics of History, at University of Modena and Reggio Emilia; and Research Associate, Center for Modern and Contemporary Mediterranean (CMMC), at Sophia Antipolis University, Nice, France.
+Adjunct Professor, Ca’ Foscari University of Venice; University of Modena and Reggio Emilia, Italy; Center for Modern and Contemporary Mediterranean, Sophia Antipolis University, Nice, France.

 North Uist, Western Isles, Scotland